The Sand Collector

 "This moment is still happening, idiot."

-"That one says Broken Leg.
-And the other Best Shawarma."
+"That one says Broken Leg."

 "It doesn't look like shawarma."